logzio/logz-docs/_source/integrations/terraform.md

 The provider accepts the following arguments:

 * **api_token** - (Required) The API token is used for authentication.
-[Learn more](/user-guide/tokens/api-tokens.html).
+[Learn more about the API token](/user-guide/tokens/api-tokens.html).

 * **region** - (Defaults to null) The 2-letter region code identifies where your Logz.io account is hosted.
 Defaults to null for accounts hosted in the US East - Northern Virginia region.
-[Learn more](https://docs.logz.io/user-guide/accounts/account-region.html)
+[Learn more about account regions](https://docs.logz.io/user-guide/accounts/account-region.html)

 ###### Example